 The prayer area for Muslims is segregated from men and women.
 The Muslim men offer their prayer at a different place than Muslim women.

 For instance, if you visit any mosque, you will find that the female entrance to the mosque is separate from the male side entrance.

 When Hajj and Umrah pilgrims reach Makkah they ought to perform Tawaf and Saee around the Holy Kaaba.
 The Tawaf and Saee area cannot be segregated for males and females.

 The situation of Mina, Muzdalifah, and Arafat is different.
 These are large areas where people with families come to perform Hajj.
 As the area is large and pilgrims come in form of families or groups, they ought to pray together.

 But if we talk about the mosques there like Masjid Khaif of Mina and Masjid Nimra of Arafat, there are separate spaces allotted for men and women to offer their prayers.

-However, if you look at the activities Muslims perform at Masjid al Nabawi they are similar to any other Masjid apart from marking attendance to the Prophet Muhammad S.A.W tomb.
+Masjid al Nabawi is the second most important mosque for Muslims.
+However, if you look at the activities Muslims perform at Masjid al Nabawi they are similar to any other Masjid apart from marking attendance to Roda Rasool ﷺ.
 That’s the reason they have separated areas for praying for men and women.